Chrillebon/MR/README.md

     1. Generate data by using the function "generate_simdata()" and enter the size of the wanted image.
         Optionally, enter a path to where texturefiles 'tex1.png', 'tex2.png' and 'tex3.png' can be found.
-        If data is loaded, images must be real values, and fourier transformed data works best as complex values, fourier-shiftet via "fftshift()".
+        If data is loaded, images must be real values, and square in size.

-    2. If needed transform the images to fourier-transformed data via "ft2()" (fft2 with size-check).
+    2. If needed, transform the images to fourier-transformed data via "ft2()" (fft2 with size-check).

+    3. When data is complex/fourier transformed,the data needs to be shifted via "fftshift()".
+        Data can also be loaded into this step, making sure that the values are complex and shifted.
-    3. When data is complex/fourier transformed, artificial noise can be added, or padding at soft transitions can be added to simulate real world conditions via "signal_limited()" and "addnoise()".
+        Artificial noise can be added, or the image can be sampled by keeping only the "important" parts of the image.
+Noise can be added to simulate real world conditions via "addnoise()", while sampling the image can be done with "signal_limited()".

     4. Transform data back into images/volumetric data via "ift2()" (ifft2 with size-check).